pkoperek/braindump/_posts/2014-11-15-data-warehouse-toolkit-chap1.md

   * Have a single **primary key**.
   * Are a primary source of query constraints, groupings, report labels.
   * Attributes should be described with actual human-understandable names
-  * In many ways, the data warehouse is only as good as the dimension attributes_.
+  * _In many ways, the data warehouse is only as good as the dimension attributes_.
   * Rule of a thumb:
     > Continuously valued numeric observations are almost always facts; discrete numeric observations drawn from a small list are almost always dimension attributes.
   * Almost always dimension table space should be traded off for simplicity and accessability.

-* Each business model should be modelled wit its own star schema model.
+* Each business model should be modelled with its own star schema model.
 * Kimball's DW/BI architecture
   * Comprises of four components:
     * Operational source systems - systems the data is copied from